gabrielweyer/gabrielweyer.github.io/_posts/2018-04-22-cake-build.md

 - [Publish the NuGet packages][publish-nuget-packages]
 - [Create a GitHub release][create-github-release]

 For my purpose I wanted anonymous users to have access to a read-only view.
 I initially selected [AppVeyor][app-veyor] as it seems to be the most popular choice for `.NET` open-source projects.
 But while browsing around I discovered than projects were often using more than one platform.
-[Travis CI][travis-ci] and [CircleCI][circle-ci] seemed to be the two other prevailing options.
+[CircleCI][circle-ci] seemed to be the other prevailing option.
 Since the initial version of this post, [Azure DevOps][azure-devops] has released a free and unlimited plan for open source projects.
-I decided to leverage the four platforms so that I could highlight their pros and cons.<!--more-->
+I decided to leverage the three platforms so that I could highlight their pros and cons.<!--more-->

 ## Configuration

 The code is hosted on the `GitHub` repository [Cake build][cake-build].
 It's named [Cake][cake] after my favourite build automation system and the project is using `Cake` as its build system.

-`AppVeyor`, `Azure DevOps`, `CircleCI` and `Travis CI` all use [YAML][yaml] configuration files.
+`AppVeyor`, `Azure DevOps` and `CircleCI` all use [YAML][yaml] configuration files.
 This means that your build steps are living in the same space than your code and this presents several benefits:

 - Any developer can modify the build
 - The project is self-contained